Sidney Poitier: Early life

 Sidney Poitier was born on February 20, 1927, in Miami, Florida.
 He was the youngest of seven children born to Evelyn and Reginald James Poitier, Afro-Bahamian farmers who owned a farm on Cat Island.
 The family would travel to Miami to sell tomatoes and other produce to wholesalers.
 His father also worked as a cab driver in Nassau.
 Poitier was born unexpectedly in Miami while his parents were there on business; his birth was two months premature, and he was not expected to survive, but his parents remained in Miami for three months to nurse him to health.
 Poitier grew up in the Bahamas, then a British Crown colony.
 His birth in the United States entitled him to US citizenship.

-Although there were few Poitiers of French ancestry in the Bahamas, some believe that the Poitier ancestors had migrated from Haiti, and were probably among the runaway slaves who established maroon communities throughout the Bahamas, including Cat Island.
+Since there were few Poitiers of French ancestry in the Bahamas, some believe that the Poitier ancestors had migrated from Haiti, and were probably among the runaway slaves who established maroon communities throughout the Bahamas, including Cat Island.

 Poitier lived with his family on Cat Island until he was ten, when they moved to Nassau.
 There he was exposed to the modern world, where he saw his first automobile and first experienced electricity, plumbing, refrigeration, and motion pictures.
 He was raised Catholic but later became an agnostic with views closer to deism.

-At age fifteen, in 1942, he was sent to Miami to live with his brother's large family, but Poitier found it impossible to adjust to the racism in Jim Crow era Florida.
+At age fifteen, in 1942, he was sent back to Miami to live with his brother's large family, but Poitier found it impossible to adjust to the racism in Jim Crow era Florida.
 At sixteen, he moved to New York City, looking to become an actor, holding a string of jobs as a dishwasher in the meantime.
 After failing his first audition with the American Negro Theatre due to his inability to fluently read the script, an elderly Jewish waiter sat with him every night for several months, helping him to improve his reading by using the newspaper.
 During World War II, in November 1943, he lied about his age (he was only 16 at the time) and enlisted in the Army.
 He was assigned to a Veterans' Administration hospital in Northport, New York, and was trained to work with psychiatric patients.
 Poitier became upset with how the hospital treated its patients and feigned mental illness to obtain a discharge.
 Poitier confessed to a psychiatrist that he was faking his condition, but the doctor was sympathetic and granted his discharge under Section VIII of Army regulation 615–360 in December 1944.

 After leaving the Army, he worked as a dishwasher until a successful audition landed him a role in an American Negro Theatre production, the same company he failed his first audition with.